DavidToddMiller/gr-aff3ct_codes/README.md

                                INSTALLATION FROM SOURCE

 The installation procedure of gr-aff3ct_codes source code includes the usual procedure for a GNU Radio out-of-tree (OOT) module.
-The detailed instructions are as follows for building from source in a system where GNU Radio 3.10 (should work with GNU Radio version 3.9 also) has already been installed with Ubuntu 22.04:
+The detailed instructions are as follows for building from source in a system where GNU Radio 3.10 has already been installed with Ubuntu 22.04:

                                   DOWNLOADING